-Figure 28: Parts of storage drawer
+Figure 30: Closed storage drawer

 Oven Baking

 For best cooking results, preheat the oven before baking cookies, breads, cakes, pies, pastries, etc. There is no need to preheat the oven for roasting meat or baking casseroles.
 The cooking times and temperatures needed to bake a product may vary slightly from your previously owned appliance.